cmotc/grsec-slock/README.md

   your user password on the X server.
 Simply create a ~/.slock_passwd file with your separate password in it.

+- GRSecurity BadUSB Prevention: If you have GRSecurity patched onto and enabled in your kernel, when slock is started, all new USB devices will be disabled.
+  This requires that the kernel.grsecurity.grsec_lock sysctl option be set to 0, which is a security risk to an attacker with local access.
+If you enable STRICT\_USBOFF when slock comes on, kernel.grsecurity.grsec_lock will be set to 1 and new USB devices will denied until you reboot.

+  You will need to have this line in your /etc/sysctl.d/grsec.conf

+        kernel.grsecurity.grsec_lock = 0

+  and it also requires the same permissions as Automatic Shutdown in /etc/sudoers.

 - Alarms: A siren will play if a user enters an incorrect password.
 It must reside in ~/slock.